I am a mixed media painter based in New England.

-I am a mixed media painter based in New England.
-My work bears witness to ecological trauma through combinations of scientific data with figurative, symbolic, and archival imagery.
-This work considers: How does 21st century data, historical belief, and emotional response shape humanity’s complex relationship to the natural world?
+My work bears witness to ecological trauma through combinations of scientific research with figurative, symbolic, and archival imagery.
+This work considers how data-based evidence, historical belief, and emotional response shape humanity’s complex relationship to the natural world.

 Sharing professional resources for climate-related mental health is part of my practice.